Jack Straus: The bluff

 Straus is credited with one of the most celebrated bluffs of all time.
 While playing in a high-stakes no limit Texas Hold'em cash game, Straus had won several large pots in a row and so decided that he would raise the next hand pre-flop with any two cards.
-When he looked down he found that he had been dealt 7-2 offsuit, the worst starting hand in Texas Hold'em, but, playing a 'rush', he raised anyway.
-Straus's raise was called by a single opponent and the flop came 7-3-3.
-This was a good flop for a 7-2, so Straus bet out.
-However his tight opponent made a large raise, indicating a likely overpaid to the board.
+When he looked down he found that he had been dealt 7–2 offsuit, the worst starting hand in Texas Hold'em, but, playing a 'rush', he raised anyway.
+Straus's raise was called by a single opponent and the flop came 7–3–3.
+This was a good flop for a 7–2, so Straus bet out.
+However his tight opponent made a large raise, indicating a likely overpair to the board.

 Straus knew he was almost certainly behind, but he decided that he might be able to beat his opponent by representing trip threes, so he called the large raise.
-The turn was a 2, for a board of 7-3-3-2, which was no help to Straus with a better pair already on the board, but he made a huge bet anyway.
+The turn was a 2, for a board of 7–3–3–2, which was no help to Straus with a better pair already on the board, but he made a huge bet anyway.
 This set his opponent thinking deeply.
 Straus knew that he was desperate to avoid a call, as his chances of drawing out to win on the river were very slim.
 After a few minutes, Straus offered his opponent a proposition.
 He told him that for $25, he could choose either one of Straus's hole cards and Straus would show it to him.
 The opponent considered for a while, then tossed Straus $25 and chose a card.
 Straus showed him the deuce.

 After another long pause, his opponent eventually figured that Straus would only make such an offer if both of his hole-cards were deuces, therefore giving him a full house: deuces over threes.
 He reluctantly folded, and Jack Straus entered poker folklore as one of the most creative bluffers of all time.
-The bluff was depicted in the Stu Ungar biopic Stuey however, Straus is not a character in the film and the bluff is credited to another player.
+The bluff was depicted in the Stu Ungar biopic Stuey; however, Straus is not a character in the film and the bluff is credited to another player.

 Outside poker

 Straus was nicknamed "Treetop" because he was 6'6"; he attended Texas A&M. While it has been reported that he had played varsity basketball there, his name does not appear on the school's all-time list of basketball letter earners.
-Aside from his poker-playing, he was well known as a marksman, a big-game hunter, and an erudite wit.
+Aside from his poker-playing, Straus was well known as a marksman, a big-game hunter, and for his erudite wit.